thisriya/thisriya/README.md

-- 👋 Hi, I’m @thisriya
+- 👋 Hi, I’m Riya Singh
 - 👀 I’m interested in Web Development and Python.
 - 🌱 I’m currently working on  Web development
 - 📫 How to reach me : You can message me on LinkedIn : https://www.linkedin.com/in/riya-singh-8354b424a/